Diameter Protocol Emulator

 This window allows users to configure the necessary parameters to establish communication between MAPS™ Diameter and the DUT..
 MAPS™ Diameter Emulator supports both SCTP (Stream Control Transmission) and TCP (Transmission Control Protocol) transport protocol layers for communication over IP networks.
 The TCP used along with IP provides reliable message transfer between interconnected computer communication networks.

-For IP based protocols, MAPS™ test bed should be setup with mandatory Source / Destination Port, Address, Stream ID and Payload ID parameters to establish connection with DUT.
+For IP based protocols, MAPS™ test bed should be setup with mandatory Source / Destination Port, IP Address, Host, Realm, and Network Adapter parameters to establish connection with DUT.
 These parameters enable the users to configure MAPS™ application as the required entity in SCTP/ IUA/ UDP/ MTP/ TCP Layers of IP network.
 Default profile used to configure MAPS™ Diameter to act as any of the supporting Diameter protocol entity.

 MAPS™ Diameter Supporting S6a Interface Procedures